NohaSaeed14/Monefy-Application/TestCases.md

       * should after finishing write note click on button check mark or click in any space in screen to close keyboard (**BUG**) while happening overlapping keyboard over numeric keyboard
       * when click on any category and open new expense screen should by default display numeric keyboard
       * should valid to user to enter amount of new expense or make some mathematical equation
-      * should enter enter valid number
+      * should enter valid number
       * it should able to enter number with comma like hundreds or thousands to be usable for users (**BUG**)
       * It should possible to cancel transaction from cancel button that displayed in toast message in 5 secs before disappeared
       * should when click on "back arrow button" navigate to the home page